Here is a brief selection of links.

 The Marlowe Society The Marlowe Society is dedicated to preserving the memory of the greatest poet and dramatist prior to Shakespeare.
 Some members believe Marlowe was Shakespeare, too.
 There are interesting research articles and links, as well as full information about the society.

 Ros Barber Ros Barber is the author of the widely acclaimed blank verse novel, The Marlowe Papers, which explores the Shakespearean afterlife of the poet.
 She has made many other notable contributions to the field.

-The American TV channel’s site that sprang up out of interest in Mike Rubbo’s film.
+PBS frontline The American TV channel’s site that sprang up out of interest in Mike Rubbo’s film.
 Lot’s of information here and especially useful for educators trying to make Shakespeare interesting for schoolchildren.

 Diana Price has a site accompanying her excellent book Shakespeare’s Unorthodox Biography – New Evidence of an Authorship Problem.

 Graham Hancock The author of several excellent books on esoteric subjects – Fingerprints of the Gods, The Sign and the Seal etc – has a very good site with a lot of related information.
 His Newsdesk, with reports from newspapers and websites around the world is well worth bookmarking.